 One time, Steve Alaimo opened up a show for James Brown at the famous Miami Stadium, and James Brown went backstage and told Henry Stone, “Don’t you ever let that white boy on before me ever again!”
 He was upstaging the king of soul!

 Alaimo started working for Stone as a University of Miami student playing in a college band called The Redcoats.
 He played weekend hops, sang in lounges, did free afterhours gigs in Overtown, wrote and recorded music, managed acts, worked in TV, A&R’d, promoted records, engineered, produced, toured, and eventually became VP of Henry Stone’s TK Records.

 He also shared a stage with and got Sam & Dave their first record deal, before their STAX hits (“Hold On, I’m Comin'”, “Soul Man”).
-Most people don’t know that group formed on the Miami talent show circuit.
-Here are some of Alaimo’s recollections on their early days.
+Most people don’t know that Sam & Dave formed on the Miami talent show circuit.
+Here are some of Alaimo’s recollections of their early days.